mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/create-screens/kotlin.md

 # Create empty screens

 You will now create placeholders for screens in the application (we will define layouts and the functionality in following steps of this tutorial).
-You will create few files for each screen:
+You will create a few files for each screen:

 - Layout
 - Fragment (view)